Timeline

 1929 – Madan Theatres begins lease of the Royal Opera House in Mumbai.
 It had been renamed the Pathe Cinema during the previous decade and it was Madan Theatres that returned the opera house to its original name.
 Built in 1909, today it is the only surviving opera house in India

-1929 – Wall Street Crash has major impact on the company.
+1929 – Wall Street Crash has major impact on the company which was funding an expansion of exhibiting halls as well as conversion to sound.

 1930s.

-1931 – Madan Theatres owns or controls 126 theatres but a combination of factors led to a rapid sell-off.
+1931 – Madan Theatres owns or controls 126 theatres but a combination of factors led to a rapid sell-off in the coming years.

 1932 – Indrasabha (Indra Sabha) – this film had 70 songs and is understood to still hold the record for the greatest number of songs in one film.
 Written by Aga Hashr Kashmiri, with songs by Nagardas Nayak, and directed by J J Madan, it had a runtime of 211 minutes.
 Despite being a success in many parts of the country, it did not stop the demise of the studio.